 Here the philosophy, motivation, architectural design criteria were supplied for various test scenarios in designing an autonomous robotic system that was ethically capable of using lethal force.
 The Human Interface and Smart Machines look at decision dynamics based on trust and communication between humans and robots, involving the social and psychological interactions with smart machines over some time.
-Development of decision dynamics models has resulted in significant consequences to the political future.
-(Baillieul et al., 2012).
+Development of decision dynamics models has resulted in significant consequences to the political future (Baillieul et al., 2012).
 Lawyers and scientists expressed the need for guidance on the legal framework development of autonomy of weapon systems (Schuller, A. L. 2017).

 The future computers could possess intelligence and capacities exceeding humans in moral respect.
-Based on Alan Turing's "Turing test", that argued that machines think and fill the role of a person, In an ethical dilemma, computers face a "triage" situation when given a choice to save one of two human lives.
-Machines can be like a moral being when artificial intelligence replaces one person that preserves the growth of the human being in a one on one basis and the character of the dilemma intact remains.
+Based on Alan Turing's "Turing test", that argued that machines think and fill the role of a person, in an ethical dilemma, computers face a "triage" situation when given a choice to save one of the two human lives.
+Machines can be like a moral being when artificial intelligence replaces one person that preserves the growth of human nature in a one-on-one basis, and the character of the dilemma remains intact .
 Future AIs will be like persons possessing critical cognitive capacities.
-However, in an interdependent network with moral responses, like grief, remorse, and sympathy the machines are unable to pass the Turing Triage Test unless the future devices have a body and facial expressions like a human form.
-(Sparrow, R. 2004).
+However, in an interdependent network with moral responses, like grief, remorse, and sympathy, the machines are unable to pass the Turing Triage Test unless the future devices have a body and facial expressions like a human form (Sparrow, R. 2004).
 In this aspect, the robot needs to pass the Turing Test-a Moral Turing Test (MTT) that makes the robot responsible for its actions morally.
 It is impossible to decide who understands the moral situation actually (semantic or only syntactic) (Johansson, L. 2010).

 The Future Combat Systems Project (USA) looked at the deployment of a 'robot army' using AI systems in modern warfare.
 The ethical decision to use AI robots in a war would look at who is responsible when using autonomous weapon system in a war crime atrocity.
 The possible loci of responsibility can evolve on the people designing or programming such a system, the commander who orders the use, or the system itself.
 None of these is ultimately satisfactory.
-Fighting a war that is, under the jus in bellum principle justly will make someone responsible for deaths in a war.
-Deploy of autonomous weapon systems has been concluded to be as deaths cannot meet the jus in bellum principle Sparrow, R. (2007).
+Fighting a war that is under the jus in bello/Jus ad bellum principle, justly will make someone responsible for deaths in a war.
+Deployment of autonomous weapon systems has been concluded to not met this condition under the the jus in bello principle (Sparrow, R. (2007)).